• Home

 3. Code Enforcement Report

-1. Consideration of Resolution #2025-05 “A Resolution Confirming the Prior Appointment of the Town Attorney” ADOPTION
+1. Consideration of Resolution #2026-03 “A Resolution to Extend the Boundaries of Enforcement for the Speed Camera Program” ADOPTION

 The Town Commissioners reserve the right to close a portion of this meeting as authorized by Section 3-305(b) and Section 3-104 of the General Provisions Article of the Annotated Code of Maryland.